Fredericvk/DataCeili2025/README.md

 - Orchestrate with complex and parallel pipelines
 - Explore different options for querying and consumption
 - Ingest and transform streaming data
-- Demonstrate ways to OneLake with Fabric engines, and external engines
+- Demonstrate ways to integrate OneLake with Fabric engines, and external engines
 - Work through options to monitor your solution, including how you can make your Fabric components more resilient and gain visibility into Fabric capacities.
 - Deploy Fabric environments with command line interfaces which enable automation.